-These clubs, to qualify, must have a limited and defined membership such as those associated with:
+These clubs must have a limited and defined membership.
+Members might be associated with:

 - College social/academic fraternities and sororities